razziel89/mdslw/README.md

   Space-separated list of words that end in one of `END_MARKERS` and that should be removed from the list of suppressions.
   Defaults to the empty string.
+- `--upstream-command <UPSTREAM_COMMAND>`:
+  Specify an upstream auto-formatter that reads from stdin and writes to stdout.
+  It will be called before `mdslw` will run.
+  This is useful if you want to chain multiple tools.
+  Specify the command that will be executed.
+  For example, specify `prettier` to call `prettier` first.
+  The upstream auto-formatter runs in each file's directory if `PATHS` are specified
+- `--upstream <UPSTREAM>`:
+  Specify the arguments for the upstream auto-formatter.
+  If `--upstream-cmd` is not set, the first word will be used as command.
+  For example, with `--upstream-cmd="prettier"`, use `--upstream="--parser=markdown"` to enable markdown parsing.
+- `--upstream-separator <UPSTREAM_SEPARATOR>`:
+  Specify a string that will be used to separate the value passed to `--upstream` into words.
+  If empty, splitting is based on whitespace.
 - `--upstream <UPSTREAM>`:
   Specify an upstream auto-formatter (with args) that reads from stdin and writes to stdout.